Pauline Henriques: Early life

 Pauline Henriques was born in Kingston, Jamaica, to Cyril Charles Henriques, a wealthy merchant, and Edith Emily Delfosse.
+Her father was of Portuguese and Jewish descent, while her mother was a "native of Haiti".
 One of six children, she moved with her family to England from Jamaica in 1919, as her father wanted to give his children an English education.
 Her elder brother, Cyril George Henriques (1908–1982), became a Lord Chief Justice of Jamaica and was knighted in 1963.
 Another brother, Fernando, was a President of the Oxford Union in 1944, and a published author.

 Pauline and her siblings are mentioned in an exhibition about Jamaican families and their roles in the UK during the Second World War in Southwark.

 In 1932, she enrolled in the London Academy of Music and Dramatic Arts to study drama.
-During this time she experienced challenges due to roles that were available to her, she explained in a later interview, ″I appeared in many school productions, but I had to play my parts in white face, including Lady Bracknell and Lady Macbeth!
+During this time she experienced challenges due to roles that were available to her, she explained in a later interview: "I appeared in many school productions, but I had to play my parts in white face, including Lady Bracknell and Lady Macbeth!
 I went along with it because I was very anxious to learn my craft, and to be taken seriously as a dramatic actress.
 You see, I couldn't sing or dance, and dramatic roles were non-existent for black actresses, so I had to "white up" to gain experience."

-In 1936 Pauline married Geoffrey William Heneberry (1909–1994).
+In 1936, Pauline married Geoffrey William Heneberry (1909–1994).
 Their daughter Gail (born 26 March 1937) later married Keith Critchlow, artist, author, and professor of architecture in England.

-In 1948 Pauline Henriques married the actor, Neville Cobbiah Crabbe (1923–83), with whom she had one son, Biff Crabbe (born 1953).
+In 1948, Pauline Henriques married the actor, Neville Cobbiah Crabbe (1923–83), with whom she had one son, Biff Crabbe (born 1953).

-In 1969 she married Joe Benjamin (1921–1995), taking on three step-sons Mark (born 1952), Simon (born 1956) and Adam (1958).
+In 1969, she married Joe Benjamin (1921–1995), taking on three step-sons Mark (born 1952), Simon (born 1956) and Adam (1958).
 Pauline died in Brighton, Sussex, in 1998.

 Career

 Acting and radio

 Pauline Henriques was a regular presenter on Caribbean Voices for the BBC's West Indian Service, from the show's inception in 1943.

 She broke more than one glass ceiling in her time, the first of which was as the first Black female actress on British TV in 1946.
-Cast as Hattie Harris in a 1946 BBC television version of Eugene O'Neill's play All God's Chillun Got Wings, she continued to perform on stage and screen in a variety of roles during the 1950s.
+Cast as Hattie Harris in a 1946 BBC television version of Eugene O'Neill's play All God's Chillun Got Wings, Henriques continued to perform on stage and screen in a variety of roles during the 1950s.
 She was also cast as Ella in The Heart Within.